Xcel Energy has accelerated its energy engine in utility markets

 estate customers and school systems and universities.

-Natural gas revenues grew due to the purchased natural gas
+Natural gas revenues dropped as the result of the purchased natural

 To meet the demands both of customers and regulators, Xcel plans